mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 ```

 > **NOTE:** If your tasks must be executed in sequence, you can select ***Function Chainning Pattern*** to execute in sequnce with the ability to get the output of one function into the next.
 Refere back to [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview) documentations for futher details about orchestration patterns.

+### 6. Backend Background Services - Result Update & Callback (Async)

+1. A final ResultCapture function will be called to update the CosmosDB with all the cognitive results.
+2. If required, a Logic App based callback workflow can be triggered by adding a new queue message in ***callback*** queue to send push notification, email or even SMS to the concered party about the complition of the processing